-Bacteria can be classified by their need and tolerance for O2:
+Bacteria can be classified by their need and tolerance for oxygen:

-Facultative: Grow aerobically or anaerobically in the presence or absence of O2
+Facultative: Grow aerobically or anaerobically in the presence or absence of oxygen

-Microaerophilic: Require a low O2 concentration (eg, 5%) and, for many, a high CO2 concentration (eg, 10%); grow very poorly anaerobically
+Microaerophilic: Require a low oxygen concentration (typically 2 to 10%) and, for many, a high carbon dioxide concentration (eg, 10%); grow very poorly anaerobically

-Obligate anaerobic: Are incapable of aerobic metabolism but are variably tolerant of O2
+Obligate anaerobic: Are incapable of aerobic metabolism but are variably tolerant of oxygen

 Obligate anaerobes replicate at sites with low oxidation-reduction potential (eg, necrotic, devascularized tissue).
 Oxygen is toxic to them.
-Obligate anaerobes have been categorized based on their O2 tolerance:
+Obligate anaerobes have been categorized based on their oxygen tolerance:

-The obligate anaerobes that commonly cause infection can tolerate atmospheric O2 for at least 8 h and frequently for up to 72 h.
+The obligate anaerobes that commonly cause infection can tolerate atmospheric oxygen for at least 8 hours and frequently for up to 72 hours.